ernop/altitude-maps/tech/CAMERA_CONTROLS.md

-# Camera Controls - Ground Plane System
+# Camera Controls - Custom (Default) Scheme

-Complete documentation of the camera control system used in Altitude Maps interactive viewer.
+Complete documentation of the default camera control system used in Altitude Maps interactive viewer.

 ## Overview

-The camera system is based on a **ground plane** architecture, modeled after Google Earth and Google Maps for intuitive navigation.
+The camera system is based on a **ground plane** architecture for intuitive navigation.
 The key concept is a fixed ground plane (y=0) representing the map surface, with a focus point that anchors camera operations.

+**Note**: Alternative camera schemes (Google Earth, Roblox Studio, Flying, Jumping, Blender, Unity Editor) are available via the Camera Controls dropdown in the viewer, but this Custom scheme is the recommended default.

 ## Core Architecture